rudijs/koa-json-logger/README.md

 The basic goal of this module is to create log entries in JSON format for each HTTP request.

-Success (<400) log entries will contain Request adn Response details.
+Success (<400) log entries will contain Request and Response details.

 Error (>=400) log entries will contain Request, Response and Error details.